Hoeijmakers/tayph/docs/getting_started.rst

     exit()

 where you have set :code:`'p'` to a string describing the filepath of the empty directory you just created.
 This creates the necessary folder structure Tayph uses.

 Along with the core package of Tayph, a package with demo data is made available containing the HARPS-N spectra that were first used to find iron in the transmission spectrum of the exoplanet KELT-9 b.
-This package also contains the necessary configuration files and templates to obtain cross-correlations reminiscent of Hoeijmakers et al. (2018), but without the application of telluric correction.
+This package also contains the necessary configuration files and templates to obtain cross-correlations reminiscent of Hoeijmakers et al. (2018), but without the application of telluric correction (for those see section below).

 Download the dummy data, located `here <https://drive.google.com/file/d/1OMHXvCJ626oecP1j_0BYvHRQA_MCE0ec/view?usp=sharing>`_ .
 You may also download any other pipeline-reduced HARPS